Batalhão de Operações Policiais Especiais: Small arms

+Vehicles

+The force has a fleet of armoured fighting vehicles, which are known as "Pacificador" ("Peacemaker"), or "Caveirão" ("Big Skull") and one UH-1 Huey.

+These vehicles are used in operations in the slums (favelas) where BOPE face intense conflicts with heavily armed drug dealers.

+Uniform

+BOPE initially used black fatigues, which with time would become the trademark of the unit.
+In 2016, BOPE adopted the MARPAT camouflage pattern as its main uniform, which would help BOPE operators in operations in favelas and woodland enviroments, leaving black as mostly a ceremonial color.

+Miscellaneous

+BOPE also operates a wheel loader in order to remove obstacles, barricades and street blockades.

 Controversy

 BOPE has generated notoriety due to their role in the violent drug war in the favelas of Rio de Janeiro and they have been referred to as a "Death Squad" by multiple newspapers.
 One aspect that has been pointed out specifically is their logo, which bears a knife in a skull over crossed pistols (popularly known in Brazil as "faca na caveira", Portuguese for "knife in the skull").
 According to the official BOPE website, the knife in the skull symbolizes "victory over death" and the crossed pistols are the symbol of the military police.

 A 2005 report on extra judicial executions by the New York University School of Law indicated that BOPE was involved in the deaths of 4 teenagers under the pretext that they were drug traffickers who were resisting arrest: "BOPE officers falsified the crime scene in order to incriminate the victims.
 Hoping this way to make them appear to be gang members.
 No weapon was found on any of the victims.
 None of them had any previous history of criminal activity."

 Amnesty International declared that "the police forces in Brazil adopt violent and repressive methods.
 These cause violations of fundamental rights of large parts of the population on a regular basis", and attributes a certain number of killed civilians to BOPE in particular.
 In March 2006, Amnesty International specifically condemned the use of vans with armoured plating, known as a Caveirão.
 It stated that deploying the vehicle aggressively, indiscriminately targeting whole communities, highlighted the ineffectiveness of excessive use of force.

+BOPE "played a central role" in the 2025 Operation Containment.
+A purchase of rifles from a United States company by the unit was objected to by then ambassador Elizabeth Bagley with a memo describing the unit as "among the most notorious police units in Brazil in regard to killings of civilians" previously, the unit had imported at least 800 rifles from the United States.